-Birth Registration: Citizenship is acquired by birth in the country, and the government registers all children at birth.
+Birth Registration: Citizenship is acquired by birth in the country (jus soli), and the government registers all children at birth.
 Children born to citizen parents abroad can be registered by either of their parents.

 Child Abuse: Child abuse remained a serious problem.
-Neglect was the most common form of child abuse, followed by physical abuse, although according to the press, rape and sexual abuse of children, including of girls as young as eight years of age, was also a problem.
-In extreme cases the government removes the children from their home and puts them in foster care or into a government or private children's home.
+Although neglect and physical abuse were common, rape and sexual abuse of children were also problems, according to the press.
+The law stipulates a fine not exceeding \$20,000 Eastern Caribbean dollars (XCD) (\$7,410) or three years in prison for child abusers.
+In extreme cases the government removes children from their homes and puts them in foster care or into a government or private children's home.

-The government held public outreach events concerning detection and prevention of child abuse and also offered training for foster parents regarding how to detect child abuse and how to work with abused children.
-The government's welfare office also provided counseling services for children and parents and often referred parents to the National Parent Counseling Center.
+The government held public outreach events concerning detection and prevention of child abuse and offered training for foster parents regarding how to detect child abuse and how to work with abused children.
+The government's welfare office also provided counseling services for children and parents and referred parents to the National Parent Counseling Center.
 A family court handled child abuse cases, providing faster prosecution and more general handling of family and welfare cases.
 The law governs the investigation and assessment of child abuse cases.
 It also includes provisions on orders of care and child-care services.

 Early and Forced Marriage: The legal minimum age for marriage is 18 years for both men and women.
-Children between 15 and 18 may marry with parental consent; however, underage marriage was rare.
+Children between the ages of 15 and 18 may marry with parental consent; however, underage marriage was rare.

 Sexual Exploitation of Children: The minimum age for consensual sex is 16 years.
 Authorities brought charges against few offenders.
-Child pornography is illegal and subject to fines of up to 250,000 eastern Caribbean dollars (XCD) (\$92,600) and 10 years in prison.
+Child pornography is illegal and subject to fines of up to \$500,000 XCD (\$185,000) and 20 years in prison.

-International Child Abductions: The government is not a party to the 1980 Hague Convention on the Civil Aspects of International Child Abduction.
-See the Department of State's Annual Report on International Parental Child Abduction at travel.state.gov/content/childabduction/en/legal/compliance.html.
+International Child Abductions: The country is not a party to the 1980 Hague Convention on the Civil Aspects of International Child Abduction.
+See the Department of State's Annual Report on International Parental Child Abduction at https://travel.state.gov/content/travel/en/International-Parental-Child-Abduction/for-providers/legal-reports-and-data.html.